allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 8. Choose the Squadron that owns the Production Request.

-A. If you have access to other squadrons use drop down arrow to select squadron.
+1. If you have access to other squadrons use drop down arrow to select squadron.

 9. Enter Remarks for the Production Request as required.

 10. Enter the current status of the Production Request:

-• Choose Assigned
+    * Choose Assigned

-• Request Extension
+    * Request Extension

-• Accepted
+    * Accepted

-• Working
+    * Working

-• Completed
+    * Completed

 11. Add a Primary Squadron Event \(e.g., squadron who will perform the work\).
 This is a required field.

-A. The Add Event Dialog box displays.
+1. The Add Event Dialog box displays.

-B. Enter a Start/End date and Time the Primary Squadron has to complete the Production Request.
+2. Enter a Start/End date and Time the Primary Squadron has to complete the Production Request.

-C. Enter Description as required.
+3. Enter Description as required.

 Edit a Production Request